johnridesabike/bikewalklife/posts/2021/10/parking-versus-everything-else-our-nationwide-double-standard.md

 - Ledger-Enquirer
 - Columbus GA
 draft: true
-title: 'Parking versus everything else: our nationwide double standard'
+title: Parking lots, our nationwide addiction
 author: John Jackson
 hero_image:
-  image: ''
+  image: "/v1634412680/2021/Parking_oct_2021_colored_yyjrxr.jpg"
-  alt: ''
+  alt: A satellite map showing parking lots.
   caption: ''
 external_link: ''

 ---
 The average American is suspicious of, if not hostile to, public transportation spending.
-Sometimes these feelings are practical concerns from past failures, and sometimes they're ideological.
-But that all goes out the window when we discuss parking lots.
+Sometimes these feelings are practical concerns based on past failures, and sometimes they're ideological.
+But that opposition all goes out the window once we discuss parking lots.

 Joe Cortright of Strong Towns and City Observatory published this satirical blog post recently: [Where We Embrace Socialism in the U.S.: Parking Lots](https://www.strongtowns.org/journal/2021/10/11/where-we-embrace-socialism-in-the-us-parking-lots).
 It responds to accusations that the newest federal spending program is un-American because it's "socialist:"